duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 ### Battle pet

-Battle Pet is a tribe of minions that cannot be directly controlled
+Battle Pet is a tribe of minions that cannot be directly controlled.

+#### Movement and attack rules

+1. The minion always chooses shortest the path to a target.
-If there are enemies within immediate attacking range, a Battle Pet will attack the closest one without moving.
-If there are multiple such enemies, it will attack one at random.
-Enemies on the same row or column as the Battle Pet are prioritized over enemies diagonal to it.
+    - If there are multiple shortest paths, it will choose one at random.
+    - If there are multiple targets, the minion prioritizes the target on the same row or column over targets diagonal to it.
+    - If the distance is equal between the closest targets, it chooses one at random.

-If there are no enemies within attacking range even after moving, a Battle Pet will move towards the closest enemy.
-If there are multiple enemies that share the closest distance, it will move towards one at random.
+2. If there are enemies within immediate attacking range, the minion will attack the closest one without moving.

-If there are enemies within attacking range but only after moving, a Battle Pet will move towards the enemy that requires the least number of tiles to reach for the attack.
-If there are multiple such enemies, it will choose one at random.
-Then as above, it attacks the closest enemy, prioritizing enemies on the same row or column.
-Note that this is different from moving towards the closest enemy; two enemies may have different distances but require the same number of tiles to reach.
+3. If there are enemies within attacking range but only after moving, the minion will move towards the enemy that requires the least number of tiles to reach for the attack.

-A Battle Pet will always take the shortest path towards its target.
-If there are multiple shortest paths, it will choose one at random.
+4. If there are no enemies in attack range even if it would move, the minion moves towards the closest enemy.
+5. If a player controls multiple Battle Pets when their turn begins, they act in the order they entered the battlefield.

+#### Special cases

-A Battle Pet with Ranged moves the same way as if it did not have Ranged (if it moves at all), and attacks the closest enemy.
+- A Battle Pet with Ranged and/or Flying moves the same way as if it did not have these keywords, and attacks the closest enemy.

-A Battle Pet with Flying behaves as above, except there is almost never a case where there are no enemies within attacking range.

-If a player controls multiple Battle Pets when their turn begins, they act in the order they entered the battlefield.
-If a Battle Pet hatches from an Egg or comes into play from a Transform, it is considered to have entered the battlefield after Battle Pets that were already there.
-Nature's Confluence places Battle Pets onto the battlefield from left to right, bottom to top.
+- If a Battle Pet hatches from an Egg or comes into play from a Transform, it is considered to have entered the battlefield after Battle Pets that were already there.

 ### Mech

 Some mechs have the same Opening Gambit of progressing the Build for MECHAZ0R!.
-After playing 5 of these mechs you can summon MECHAZ0R! for free.
+When the building progress reaches 100%, you can summon MECHAZ0R! for free.
 After that the building progress gets reset and you can build towards a new MECHAZ0R!.

-The building progress can't be dispelled.

 ### Structure